dreoporto/xandly5/README.md

 ### `LyricsGenerator`

-- Logic and validations for generating lyrics using pre-trained models
+- Logic for generating lyrics using pre-trained models, including input validations
 - `LyricsModelEnum` init parameter specifies which model to use
 - `generate_lyrics` method creates lyrics using the specified starter text
     - `seed_text` - starter text parameter